Get ready for the creamiest, easiest, comfort food ever! Instant Pot Macaroni and Cheese is where it’s at!

 I love this instant pot mac and cheese because it is so quick to throw together!
 I let the instant pot do the work while I get some much needed me time!

-I also love cooking mac and cheese in the instant pot because it turns out perfectly creamy and cheesy every time.
+Cooking mac and cheese in the instant pot is a win because it turns out perfectly creamy and cheesy every time.
 Can’t beat that!

 Plus this instant pot creamy macaroni and cheese feeds a crowd!
 I mean it!
 It makes a whole lot!